withLinda/LinkedIn-profile-scraper-extended/README.md

 > ⚠️ **Heads-up:** LinkedIn frequently adjusts their UI and Voyager endpoints.
 Behaviour can break without warning.
 If something stops working, pull the latest build or open an issue.
 >
-> 📝 **Scope:** Targets **search results** and enriches profiles where possible (About, Experience, Education).
+> 📝 **Scope:** Targets **search results** and enriches profiles where possible (About, Experience, Education, Skills, Programming Languages, Licenses & Certs, Volunteering, Organizations).
 Full profile scrapes are out of scope.

 ---

 ## Features

 - 🖥️ **Console-first workflow:** Copy one script, paste into DevTools, and scrape instantly
-- 🧠 **Profile enrichment:** Fetches About, top 3 experience entries, and top 3 education entries when URN data is available
+- 🧠 **Profile enrichment:** Fetches About, top 3 Experience and top 3 Education entries, plus Skills, Programming Languages, Licenses & Certifications, Volunteering, and Organizations when URN data is available
 - 📊 **Live overlay UI:** In-page dashboard with progress bar, deduped table, and inline error messages
 - 📦 **Multi-format exports:** CSV, HTML, and JSON payloads that mirror the on-screen table
 - 🔄 **Resilient fetching:** Handles Voyager rate limits with jittered retries and graceful warnings